mbrostami/goshare/README.md

 ```
 goshare share -f <path/to/file> -s server1:2022 -s server2:2030
 ```
-The above command gives you a key code.
-Receiver needs this code to download the file.
+The above command gives you a key code that needs to be shared with receiver in order to download the file.

 ### Receiving files
-To check if there are any files available for you to receive, use the following command:
+Use the following command to receive the file:

 ```
 goshare receive -k KEY_CODE_FROM_SENDER